eHealthAfrica/qgis-versioning/docs/functionality.rst

 Branching
 *********

 Branching involves the creation of a new schema in the database.
-The new schema becomes another line of versioning of the original schema.
+The new schema becomes another line of versioning of the original working schema.

 .. note::
    Even though branches are to hold independent versioining histories, they still result in a "commit" in the *revisions* table.